Climate Monsters

 Climate Monsters Illustrated Storybook

-An illustrated story co-created with Boston Public School Kindergarteners follows a group of brave kids who invent a hero to save Water from the Climate Monsters.
+Shop the illustrated storybook co-created with Boston Public School Kindergarteners that follows a group of brave kids who invent a hero to save Water from the Climate Monsters.
+10% of proceeds will be donated to the Mendell Elementary School.

 Next